USS Opportune: Goodwill missions

 Opportune performed missions of international goodwill and mercy on her first European cruise (April–June 1960).
 She escorted two Iranian ships to the entrance of the Mediterranean, then sailed directly to Agadir, Morocco, where she delivered 50 tons of clothing donated by the Navy for victims of the recent earthquake.
 Princess Lasla Aisha, sister of the King of Morocco, came on board to thank Opportune for her aid.

 A second European cruise (May–June 1961) represented a major contribution to the strengthening of the Navy's power to keep peace.
 Opportune's captain, Lt.
 Comdr.
-Thomas F. Byrnes, Jr., took command of a task group which included four Navy and two civilian tugs.
+Thomas F. Byrnes Jr., took command of a task group which included four Navy and two civilian tugs.
 The assignment: tow to the Polaris Submarine Base at Holy Loch, Scotland, four large sections of AFDB–7, an enormous floating drydock.
 The 4,400-mile passage began at Mayport, Florida, and took 32 days at sea at an average speed of 5.9 kn.
 This difficult mission accomplished, Opportune visited Belfast, Northern Ireland, before returning to Norfolk 23 June.

 East Coast operations

-For the next three years the salvage ship operated on the U.S. East Coast and in the Caribbean, devoting most of her effort to cable laying operations.
+For the next three years the salvage ship operated on the East Coast of the United States and in the Caribbean, devoting most of her effort to cable laying operations.
 Highlights of this period were assistance to Norwegian ship SS Tarrantel which had been damaged in a collision off the entrance to Chesapeake Bay in the spring of 1962; service off Cape Canaveral, Florida, at the launch of Major Gordon Cooper's Faith 7 Project Mercury space capsule a year later; and searching for inactive destroyer escort Fogg, which had broken free during hurricane Jenny while being towed to Charleston, South Carolina, and escorting the maverick to safety at Norfolk late in October 1963.